AhmadNasrHosna/hidden-onions/README.md

 6. Search & learn about `flex-basis` and the difference between using it and regular width.

-7. Fonts look so ugly on firfox.
+7. Fonts are looking so ugly in Firefox!

 8. How to write 2 properties with @supports feature.